demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Lega-CursedScraps/README.md

 - None - Do not use the mechanic.

 ## Curses
-- INHIBITION - Prevents the player from jumping and crouching
+- INHIBITION - Once the curse has been applied, the player will be given a random inhability from among those configured (the default are Jump/Crouch/Sprint/Interact and Scan).
+Then, this inhability will change every 20 seconds (configurable) as long as the curse is assigned to the player
 - CONFUSION - Reverses movement controls and jump/crouch keys for the player
 - CAPTIVE - Prevents all items carried by the player from being dropped as long as the curse is active
 - BLURRY - Reduces visual clarity on the player's camera